Leaving already?

 2. Microsoft OneDrive

-OneDrive will also be one of the secure alternatives to Google Drive.
-The service allows you to set an additional level of protection — authorization by face or fingerprint scanning, PIN, and a one-time password sent by email or SMS.
+OneDrive is also one of the more secure options among the best alternatives to Google Drive.
+You can add extra layers of protection like face or fingerprint recognition, a PIN, or one-time codes sent via email or SMS.

 3. Dropbox